thejpster/website/content/about.md

 I am a husband and father of two, living in the town of St Ives, Cambridgeshire, England.

 We have two cats and a dog.
-I have a a growing collection of old computers and an old Jaguar.
+I have a a growing collection of old computers and memories of an old Jaguar.

 I successfully stood for election to [St Ives Town Council](https://www.stivestowncouncil.gov.uk) as an Independent in 2016 and again in 2018.
 In 2019 my fellow Town Councillors elected me as Deputy Town Mayor, and in 2020 as Town Mayor.

 For my day job, I have spent over 15 years as an Embedded Systems Consultant for several Cambridge based product design consultancies.
 I am currently working at [Ferrous Systems](https://ferrous-systems.com) remotely from my home town of St Ives, providing consulting and training in Rust.

-I currently sit on the Rust Leadership Council.
+In 2023 I joined the new Rust Leadership Council as the representative for the *Launching Pad* team.

 ## Technical Skills